bdragon300/rt-extension-fieldscontrol/README.md

 Each restriction consists of:
 * "Common" section -- restriction name, Enable checkbox;
 * "Applies to" section -- which tickets this restriction is applied to.
-Restriction will be applied if ticket satisfied to TicketSQL expression and if all (AND) or some (OR) incoming data tests will be passed (if any);
+Restriction will be applied if ticket satisfied to TicketSQL expression and if all (AND) or some (OR) new state tests will be passed (if any);
 * "Fails if" section -- error will be raised if all (AND) or some (OR) tests will be passed.

 When user tries to update a ticket the following algorithm performs:
 1. Select only restrictions applicable to the current ticket among all enabled restrictions ("Applies to" section);
-2. Incoming page fields will be tested against "Fails if" section tests of all selected restrictions;
+2. New state will be tested against "Fails if" section tests of all selected restrictions;
 3. If "Fails if" section gives true, then the restriction considered as failed;
 4. If we have failed restrictions from previous step then show them all in the error message and abort ticket updating.